Today we bring you a “classic” from Revenue Science™!

 In Emerson’s day, those prospects were used to doing business within walking distance of their home.
 Often those merchants within walking distance had been doing business family to family for generations.
 With that long relationship history almost, everything was transparent.
 Those in Emerson’s community knew who over-promised and under-delivered, who charged too much, who stood behind their work and who delivered on time.

-Today’s prospective customer believes they know the answers to those questions because of Facebook, 5 Star ratings and online surveys addressing the details about products and businesses the prospect has never had personal contact or experience with.
+Today’s prospective customer believes they know the answers to those questions because of Facebook, five-star ratings and online surveys addressing the details about products and businesses the prospect has never had personal contact or experience with.

 Do you demo your product or service to show the listener how their world can be better if they just see your demo and follow your recommendations?
 Or do you take the time to learn what the listener values, what problems they are compelled to solve and the value they place on achieving their goals before you give the listener a preview of what the world would look like if you worked together to establish a buyer-focused outcome of great value?

 Does your proposal to the prospective buyer lay out the details of what you will do if they just give you money?

 Think about the voicemails you leave.
 Do you want something from the listener or are you bringing something of value to them?

 Never send a letter or email or make a call or leave a message that you are not sure brings value to the listener.
 Never ask someone to do something that is not adding value for them.